puraminy/nodcast/README.md

 ## What is NodCast

-Using Nodreader you can search, study and manage scientific papers or any other article.
+Using NodCast you can search, study and manage scientific papers or any other article.

-However, the main goal of Nodreader is to provide a new experience of study.
+However, the main goal of NodCast is to provide a new experience of study.
 The program is text-based and relies mainly on the keyboard.
 The program offers you the summaries of the articles when you want to concentrate on the purpose and main ideas within an article.
 You can also view the figures of the article in a browser.
 If you want to access the original article, you can download and open the original pdf file for each article.

 ## Installation

 Installation on linux:
 ```
-pip install nodreader
+pip install nodcast
 ```
 ### Installation on Windows
 For Windows you need to instll `windows-curses` package too, so use the following command:
 ```
-pip install windows-curses nodreader
+pip install windows-curses nodcast
 ```

 ## Nods
 Nods are feedbacks you give to a sentence or a portion of text.
 It resembles the way you listen to the talks of a lecturer.
 You may admit what you've heard with 'okay, yes, etc.' or you may have a problem in getting the purpose of a sentence.
-When you open an article and start reading, Nodreader automatically highlights the first sentence of an article.
+When you open an article and start reading, NodCast automatically highlights the first sentence of an article.
 To expand the selection to more sentences press the `<Down>` arrow key.
 After selecting and reading a fragment of text (a paragraph or a certain number of sentences) you need to provide a Nod to be able to move to the next part.

 Example of nodes are: